Pyramid (solitaire): Rules

 To set up the pyramid, one card is dealt face up at the top of the playing area, then two cards beneath and partially covering it, then three beneath them, and so on completing with a row of seven cards for a total of 28 cards dealt (or six rows of 21 cards).
 The remaining cards are placed to the side face down, and make up the Stock.

 To play, pairs of uncovered cards can be removed to the foundation if their values total 13.
 Thus, kings can be removed immediately to the foundation.
 In order to be removed, cards must not be covered, so when an Ace rests on a Queen, that Queen can not be removed.
 Discarded cards are removed from play and cannot be re-matched with other cards.

 You may draw cards from the stock one at a time and match them with any exposed card.
 If no match is made, the drawn stock card is played into a waste pile.
 The top card of the waste pile can be matched at any time with the next card drawn from the stock, or any uncovered card in the pyramid.
 Once the stock is exhausted and/or no more pairs can be made, the game ends.
-(A variation, Par Pyramid, allows the waste to be turned over twice and dealt as a new stock.)
+(A variation, Par Pyramid, allows the waste to be turned over and dealt as a new stock twice.)

 To score, count the number of remaining face up cards in the pyramid.
 A perfect score is therefore zero, where all cards have been matched into the Foundation.

 To be considered won, all cards (cards from the pyramid and cards from the stock) must be moved to the foundation.